auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Errors

-The Authentication API client methods only yields errors of type `AuthenticationError`.
+The Authentication API client methods only yield errors of type `AuthenticationError`.
 The underlying error (if any) is available via the `cause: Error?` property of the `AuthenticationError`.

 #### Renamed `tokenExchange(withCode:codeVerifier:redirectURI:)`